Stocks tick higher despite tapering talk; cryptos bounce after beating

 The yield on 10-year U.S. Treasuries had risen 4.1 basis points overnight to as high as 1.6830%.
 Europe’s equivalent benchmark the 10-year German Bund was up almost 2 basis points in morning trade at a still negative -0.093%.

-The dollar settled after scraping itself off a four-month low to hover around $1.2181 per euro .
+The dollar settled after scraping itself off a four-month low to hover around $1.2181 per euro.
+[US/][FRX/]

 The greenback had also pushed through its 20-day moving average against the yen and Aussie and New Zealand dollars before taking its breather.
 It last bought 108.95 yen and the dollar index was last at 90.009.

-On Wall Street overnight the S&P 500 (.SPX) closed 0.3% lower and the Nasdaq (.IXIC) was flat, something of a recovery after each dropped more than 1.6% during the session.
-Futures markets were pointed to further modest falls later though.
+On Wall Street overnight the S&P 500 closed 0.3% lower and the Nasdaq was flat, something of a recovery after each dropped more than 1.6% during the session.
+Futures markets were pointed to further modest falls later though. [.N]

 CRYPTO KNIGHTS